Description

 History

-Olive cultivation in the production area of Monti Iblei PDO extra virgin olive oil dates back to the Magna Græcia era.
-The success of cultivation and trading olive is demonstrated by ancient trade agreements for to olive oil, known as Pandette.
+Olive cultivation in the production area of Monti Iblei PDO extra virgin olive oil dates back to ancient times.
+The flourishing success of the cultivation and trading of olives is evidenced by the Pandette (ancient trade agreements), especially for its role as a valuable currency.

 Gastronomy

-Extra virgin olive oil is highly perishable and must be stored correctly in order to maintain its organoleptic characteristics.
-It should therefore be kept in a cool, dark place at a temperature between 14 and 18°C, away from heat sources and other foods that release odours.
-It should be consumed within four to six months of pressing to fully appreciate its qualities.
-Monti Iblei PDO extra virgin olive oil is an ideal condiment for fish, vegetables and white meats.
+Extra virgin olive oil is highly perishable and must be stored correctly in order to maintain its organoleptic properties.
+It should therefore be kept in a cool, dark place at a temperature between 14 and 18 °C, away from heat sources and other foods that emit strong odours.
+It should be consumed within 4-6 months of pressing to fully appreciate its flavour.
+Raw Monti Iblei PDO extra virgin olive oil is an ideal condiment for fish, vegetables and white meats.

 Distinctive Features

-Monti Iblei PDO extra virgin olive oil is characterised by a maximum acidity that varies between 0.5 and 0.65 g per 100 g of oil, a panel test result higher than or equal to 6.5 or 7 and a polyphenol level of at least 120 ppm.
+Monti Iblei PDO extra virgin olive oil is characterised by a maximum acidity that varies between 0.5 and 0.65 g per 100 g of oil and a polyphenol level that is higher than or equal to 120 ppm.